Azure/ALZ-Bicep/infra-as-code/bicep/modules/roles/README.md

 **Example Deployment**

 In this example, the custom roles will be defined at the `alz` management group.
+The parameters file provides an example of all required parameters.

 ### Azure CLI
 ```bash